demergent-labs/kybra/README.md

 It is highly recommended to install the [Microsoft Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) to get type errors reported in VS Code:

 ```
-VS Code -> File -> Preferences -> Extensions -> Search for Python by Microsoft
+VS Code -> Preferences -> Extensions -> Search for Python by Microsoft
 ```

 Enable the setting `python.analysis.typeCheckingMode`:

 ```
-VS Code -> File -> Preferences -> Settings -> Search for python.analysis.typeCheckingMode and set it to strict
+VS Code -> Preferences -> Settings -> Search for python.analysis.typeCheckingMode and set it to strict
 ```

 If VS Code shows errors when you try to import from `kybra` or local files, then also set `python.analysis.extraPaths` with the path to your source directory and the path `.dfx/kybra/venv/lib/python[your-version-here]/site-packages`.

 ```
-VS Code -> File -> Preferences -> Settings -> Search for python.analysis.extraPaths and add the directories stated above
+VS Code -> Preferences -> Settings -> Search for python.analysis.extraPaths and add the directories stated above
 ```

 ### Deployment